San Lorenzo de Almagro: Stadium

 The Viejo Gasómetro stadium in what nowadays is known as Boedo was a venue of great renown, where many international games were held.
 During the military government in 1979 San Lorenzo was forced to sell the stadium for a small amount of money, and a few years later the supermarket chain Carrefour bought it.
 The price had mysteriously surged eightfold, but the Club did not get any extra money.

-After 14 years of renting the stadium, San Lorenzo, with the help of fans, inaugurated the new stadium, Estadio Pedro Bidegain (nicknamed Nuevo Gasómetro), which opened in December 1993 at the intersection of the Perito Moreno and Varela avenues in the Flores neighborhood.
+After 14 years of renting the stadium, San Lorenzo, with the help of fans, inaugurated the new stadium, Estadio Pedro Bidegain (nicknamed Nuevo Gasómetro), which opened in December 1993 at the intersection of the Perito Moreno and Varela avenues in the Bajo Flores neighborhood.
 The fans, however, never forgot the old stadium, and its former lot is claimed by San Lorenzo and its fans to this day.
 On 8 March 2012, there was a demonstration attended by over 100,000 people in favour of reclaiming the place for the club, and on 15 November the Buenos Aires City Legislature passed a bill stipulating that, in the course of six months, Carrefour should negotiate a deal with San Lorenzo in order to share the land lot, and if no accommodation was reached then the city would expropriate it with San Lorenzo's funds.
 First, an extension was agreed to and one-and-a-half years later, it signed an agreement establishing that the multinational retailer will build a smaller new store on a corner of its current property, financed by funds provided by San Lorenzo.
 The rest of the lot will be handed over to the club, and there are plans to build another new stadium there.

 The current stadium has a capacity of 47,964 and the pitch size is 110 x 70 m, among the biggest in Argentina.